Chelsea winger Callum Hudson-Odoi added to England squad for Euro 2020 qualifiers | Goal.com

 "It's a dream come true.
 Now I've got to work hard, enjoy every moment and keep working to just hopefully make an impact when I get the opportunity.

 “Everybody here is very humble and they're very nice.
-They make sure you're comfortable, no one has an ego here so hopefully, I get to know more of the boys here.”
+They make sure you're comfortable.
+No one has an ego here so

-Hudson-Odoi was a member of England’s England Under-17 World Cup winning side in 2017 and has been capped from Under-16 through to Under-19 level.
+Hudson-Odoi was a member of England’s Under-17 World Cup-winning side in 2017 and has been capped from Under-16 through to Under-19 level.

 He has yet to start a Premier League game for Chelsea, with the majority of his 19 appearances this season coming in the Europa League and domestic cup competitions.